top of page

 PROGRAM

-We'll meet at Passo Tre Croci, where we'll briefly check our gear and then set off early.
-We'll follow the good trail until we reach the large gravel fields descending south from the Cristallos Saddle.
-Soon we'll turn right toward the entry ramp; the south ridge of Piz Popena is already clearly visible.
+We meet at Passo Tre Croci, where we briefly check our equipment and then set off early.
+We follow the good path until we reach the large scree slopes descending southwards from the Cristalloscharte.
+Soon we bear right towards the access ramp.
+The South Ridge of Piz Popena is already clearly visible.
+We follow the ramp pathlessly up to the ridge.

-The complex descent via the normal route once again demands our full attention.
-After a good 11 hours, we reach the Passo Tre Croci again, where we parked our car.
-In our pocket, we have one of the least climbed peaks in the Dolomites, via an absolutely stunning route.
-A tour that more than holds its own in the tour book.
+The complex descent via the normal route demands our full attention once again.
+After a good 11 hours, we return to Passo Tre Croci, where our car is parked.
+In the bag: one of the most rarely climbed summits in the Dolomites via an absolutely dreamlike route.
+A tour that more than holds its own in any climbing logbook.

 The story of the first ascent